Yousef-Medhat56/data-structures/queue/queue-array/README.md

-# Linked list
+# Queue array
-An implementation for the double linked list.
+An implementation for the queue using array.

 ## Attributes
 1. capacity: the maximum number of elements the queue can hold.